 Once you click Save to create a webhook, it is automatically enabled.
 To disable it, uncheck the "Enabled" property in the webhook configuration and click Save or click the "Disable" button on the interface:

-To perform any operations with the channels, use the channels API.
+To perform any operations with the webhooks, use the webhooks API.

 You can find all log records related to the webhook in the Logs tab on the webhook screen: